slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Guilt is society’s voice speaking in your head." (...)
 "Self-esteem is just the reputation you have with yourself.
 You’ll always know." (...)
-"Ego is false confidence, self-respect is true confidence."
+"Ego is false confidence, self-respect is true confidence." (...)
+"You are a story you tell yourself."
 -- Naval Ravikant*

 > *"Self-confidence is the memory of success."